rlaphoenix/RPG/docs/css.rst

 Where CSS is Applied
 --------------------

-CSS is applied on ISO 9660 Sectors, not on each file.
-CSS is applied on each VOB sector in it's entirety.
+CSS is applied on ISO 9660 Sectors containing VOB data in it's entirety, not on each file.
 Header and IFO sectors are unprotected.
-A sector can contain one or more files' data, and one file's data may reside on up to two sectors.
+A sector can contain one or more files' data, and one file's data may reside on multiple sectors.

-If you backup a protected disc to a VIDEO_TS folder without first decryption CSS, it will be a lot harder to re-align each VOB file, get each VTS's key for the corresponding VOBs, and decrypt, but not impossible.
+If you backup a protected disc to a VIDEO_TS folder without first decrypting CSS, it will be a lot harder to re-align each VOB file, get each VTS's key for the corresponding VOBs, and decrypt, but not impossible.